 “When one of our employees postponed a honeymoon, we set up a little beach retreat at the office as a substitute.
 The trick is to let your team know that you don’t just see them as worker bees.”

-Seventy percent of employees who lack confidence in their leader’s abilities are not fully engaged, according to a study from Dale Carnegie.
+70% of employees who lack confidence in their leader’s abilities are not fully engaged, according to a study from Dale Carnegie.
 Show your team you’re adequately prepared for the performance review by sending out an outline or point of discussion.
-Include questions you want them to start thinking about so they don’t feel put on the spot and conversation can flow smoothly.
+Include review questions you want them to start thinking about so they don’t feel put on the spot and conversation can flow smoothly.
 Use this in your everyday management practices as well, like before meetings or during long-term projects, to show the team you’re on top of it and you care.

 One of the biggest ways to damage a manager-employee relationship and hurt performance is to go back on your word.
 If you recount a situation differently and there’s a discrepancy that you are actually wrong about, it will make employees feel helpless.
 When employees don’t feel empowered in the employer-employee exchange, it can destroy performance.
-Bonus Tip: an electronic performance appraisal system can help managers keep track of goals and KPIs so nothing is overlooked.
+Bonus Tip: a cloud-based performance appraisal system can help managers keep track of goals and KPIs so nothing is overlooked.

 One thing you can’t argue with is data.
 There is power in numbers, literally.
-Use performance analytics to support your decisions and employees will value and respect your logical, factual decision-making process.
+Use job performance analytics to support your decisions and employees will value and respect your logical, factual decision-making process.
 Nobody wants to work for someone who makes subjective decisions with no value behind them.

 As a new manager, you’ll be busy juggling your new tasks and projects, but you can’t get so caught up in your own work that you neglect employees’ performance needs.
 Don’t place your employees on the back burner while you acclimate to being their manager.
 Use these tips in your everyday management practices to make your employees appreciate and trust you more.